MicrosoftDocs/dynamics365smb-docs/business-central/across-share-onedrive.md

 When you use the **Open in OneDrive** or **Share** action for the first time, [!INCLUDE[prod_short](includes/prod_short.md)] does the following things:

 1. Opens the **Please review terms and conditions** page.
 Read the page, and if you agree with the terms and conditions, select **Agree** to continue.
-2. Opens the **Pick an account** page  Select your account or **use another account** if you don't see your own, then enter the user name and password when prompted.
+2. Opens the **Pick an account** page.
+Select your account or **use another account** if you don't see your own, then enter the appropriate user name and password when prompted.
 3. Creates a folder named [!INCLUDE[prod_short](includes/prod_short.md)] in OneDrive.
-4. In the [!INCLUDE[prod_short](includes/prod_short.md)] folder, it creates another folder with the same name as the company you're working in.
-If you work in more than one company, it will create a folder for the company you're working in when you use the **Open in OneDrive** and **Share** actions.
+4. Within the [!INCLUDE[prod_short](includes/prod_short.md)] folder, it creates a folder with the same name as the company you're working in.
+If you work in more than one company, [!INCLUDE[prod_short](includes/prod_short.md)] creates a folder for each company you're working in when you use the **Open in OneDrive** or **Share** action.
-5. Puts a copy of the file you selected in the folder, and then opens the file.
-The next time you use the action, it only copies and opens the file.
+5. Puts a copy of the file you selected in the company name folder, and then opens the file.

+Then, the next time you use the **Open in OneDrive** or **Share** action, [!INCLUDE[prod_short](includes/prod_short.md)] only copies and opens the file.

 ## Managing multiple copies of a file

 When you choose **Open in OneDrive** or **Share**, the file is copied from [!INCLUDE[prod_short](includes/prod_short.md)] to your folder in OneDrive.
-If you edit the file in OneDrive, the copies of the file will be different.
-To update [!INCLUDE[prod_short](includes/prod_short.md)] with the latest file, remove the existing file from [!INCLUDE[prod_short](includes/prod_short.md)] and then upload the latest copy.
+If you edit the file in OneDrive, that file will be different from the [!INCLUDE[prod_short](includes/prod_short.md)] file.
+To update [!INCLUDE[prod_short](includes/prod_short.md)] with the latest file version, remove the existing file from [!INCLUDE[prod_short](includes/prod_short.md)] and upload the latest copy.

-Also, when a file with the same name already exists in OneDrive, [!INCLUDE[prod_short](includes/prod_short.md)] will provide a choice to either replace the file or keep both files.
-If you choose to keep both files, the new file is copied to OneDrive and given a filename with suffix number, like  "Items (2).xlsx,".
-The original file isn't changed.
+If a file with the same name already exists in OneDrive, you'll be given the following choices:

-If you choose to replace the file, the new file is added to the version history for that file.
-The original file isn't lost, and you can view or restore previous versions of the file.
+- **Use existing**

+  This option opens or shares the file that's already stored in OneDrive, instead of copying the file from Business Central.

+- **Replace**

+  This option replaces the existing file in OneDrive with the file you selected from Business Central.
+The original file isn't lost&mdash;you can see and restore it using the version history in OneDrive.
+Learn more at [Restore a previous version of a file stored in OneDrive](https://support.microsoft.com/office/restore-a-previous-version-of-a-file-stored-in-onedrive).

+- **Keep both**

+  This option keeps the existing file as-is and saves the file you selected from Business Central under a different name.
+The new name is similar to the existing name, except with a suffix number such  “Items (2).xlsx”.

 ## About your Business Central folder on OneDrive

 The folder and its content are private until you decide to share them with others.
-For example, you might decide to share content with one or more of your coworkers, or even people outside of your organization.
+So you might decide to share content with one or more of your coworkers, or even people outside of your organization.

 You can access your OneDrive from the **My Settings** page by choosing the link in the **Cloud Storage** field.
-For more information, see [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).
+Learn more at [Share OneDrive files and folders](https://support.microsoft.com/en-us/office/share-onedrive-files-and-folders-9fcc2f7d-de0c-4cec-93b0-a82024800c07).

 :::image type="content" source="media/my-settings-cloud-storage.PNG" alt-text="The Cloud Storage field in My Settings":::